 PwC's Macroeconomics team presents Global Economy Watch, a short publication that looks at the trends and issues that are affecting the global economy and details our latest economic projections for the world's leading economies.

-View our economic projections
+Our economic projections explained

 Tel: +44 (0)20 7213 1579